Logrus86/Autobase/README.md

 ========================
 Autobase contains three types of Vehicles - Cars, Buses and Trucks.
 Each Vehicle is fixed for a certain Driver.
-Customer comes to site, finding the right Vehicle, draws on his Order - rent this Vehicle with a Driver for a certain time.
+Customer comes to site, finding the right Vehicle, places Order - rent this Vehicle with a Driver for a certain time.
 The driver makes a mark on the status of their vehicle (free \ busy), updates the information as needed (eg, mileage, color, and any other data).
 Each Client has its own online account on the website, with the balance of funds is deducted at checkout.